PtiCalin/temp_repo-gen/CONTRIBUTING.md

 # ✨ Contributing Guide

 Thank you for considering a contribution to this project!
 This repo is built on curiosity, creativity, and care — and *you* are part of that magic.

+For detailed setup steps and architecture decisions, visit the [project wiki](../../wiki).

 ---